reactchartjs/react-chartjs-2/website/docs/migration-to-v4.md

 ## Tree-shaking

-react-chartjs-2@v4, [just like Chart.js@v3](https://www.chartjs.org/docs/latest/getting-started/v3-migration.html#setup-and-installation), is tree-shakable.
-So you need to import and register the controllers, elements, scales and plugins you want to use, for a list of all the available items to import see [Chart.js docs](https://www.chartjs.org/docs/latest/getting-started/integration.html#bundlers-webpack-rollup-etc).
+v4 of this library, [just like Chart.js v3](https://www.chartjs.org/docs/latest/getting-started/v3-migration.html#setup-and-installation), is tree-shakable.
+It means that you need to import and register the controllers, elements, scales, and plugins you want to use.

+For a list of all the available items to import, see [Chart.js docs](https://www.chartjs.org/docs/latest/getting-started/integration.html#bundlers-webpack-rollup-etc).

 ```jsx title="v3"
 import Chart from 'react-chartjs-2';